 Our mission is to not only raise awareness of Dementia, but funds for vital research.
-To date, we’ve been fortunate enough to support 4 research grants.
+To date, we’ve been fortunate enough to support 6 research projects.

 Tau Protein Project